HackTheSolarSystem/amnh2019-hacksolar-hiddenvenus-/README.md

 ## Problems: what are we trying to overcome?

 The Magellan data was collected between about 1991 and 1993.
-The mission happened before later tools for sterogrammetry (getting elevation data from a pair of images from different perspectives of the same region) were developed.
+The mission happened before later tools for stereogrammetry (getting elevation data from a pair of images from different perspectives of the same region) were developed.
 So the data isn't immediately usable with known tools for performing stereogrammetry.
+Common stereogrammetry tools aren't compatible with it for futher reasons: this is radar data, not optical data and must be handled a little differently; and most tools can't handle planetary data.
+TODO: Explain this a little better; is it the scale of planetary data that's the problem?
+What's the difference briefly b/w photogrammetry and radargrammetry?
+Real brief.

 Magellan carried an altimeter on board, but the resolution of the height data is very large (on the order of 10km in between each sample), and is not always reliable.
 In mountainous regions, errors in altitude can be as large as a kilometer.
+TODO: Source.

 Lastly, the actual images are not optical images; they are not created by reflected visible light from a surface.
 This was done for different